airdaydev/airday/packages/list/readme.md

 - Prevent infinite recursion in tree

 ## Bugs
+- [] Shifting up/down and deselecting doesn't move viewport when deselecting
+- [] Implement keyboard undefined behaviour - deselecting origin and trying to shift!!
 - Dragging to another list then using keyboard controls not working
 - Implement transitions for deleting & adding items (previously removed this due to issues with animation not finishing)
 - Touch drag - when moving back and forth between foreign lists a few times, the simulated touch enter stuff doesn't always work (state bug?)